Ukraine to dominate as world leaders gather at United Nations

 "There's still a lot of ill feeling over issues such as the Covid vaccine rollout, climate financing ... and now food prices.
 All these issues are driving major wedges amongst UN member states," Gowan said.

-Russia has been trying to chip away at its international isolation after nearly three-quarters of the General Assembly voted to reprimand Moscow and demand it withdraw its troops within a week of its Feb 24 invasion of neighbouring Ukraine.
+Russia has been trying to chip away at its international isolation after nearly three-quarters of the General Assembly voted to reprimand Moscow and demand it withdraw its troops within a week of its Feb.
+24 invasion of neighboring Ukraine.

 Russian Foreign Minister Sergei Lavrov, his US counterpart Antony Blinken and French President Emmanuel Macron all visited African states in the past several months, vying for influence.
 Africa has been hard hit with a famine expected to be declared in Somalia in the coming months.